ODBC on Linux and UNIX platforms

 What does the cursor library do?

-The cursor library is included in unixODBC for applications which require cursors (more than forward-only cursors) but the driver does not support any cursor other than forward-only.
+The cursor library is included in unixODBC for applications that require cursor types the ODBC driver does not support.
 Whether the cursor library is used depends on:

-The cursor library is a shared object called libodbccr.so which will exist in the lib subdirectory of wherever you set --prefix to when you build/configure unixODBC.
-When the cursor library is in use the normal ODBC entry points to the ODBC driver are replaced with entry points in the cursor library which then go on to call the same entry points in the ODBC driver but they apply extra processing to imitate the required cursor.
+The cursor library is a shared object called libodbccr.so, which is in the lib subdirectory of wherever you set --prefix to when you build unixODBC.
+When the cursor library is in use, the normal ODBC entry points to the ODBC driver are replaced with entry points in the cursor library, which then go on to call the same entry points in the ODBC driver, but apply extra processing to imitate the required cursor.

 Setting ODBC driver environment variables automatically